jofri/jofri/README.md

 ## I'm Johan - full-stack developer, Swedish expat in London, open for new opportunities 👨‍💻

-Full-Stack Software Engineer, experienced with all things JavaScript.
+Full-Stack Software Engineer, experienced with all things JavaScript and a background in marketing strategy.
 Expert in Node, Express, MongoDB, React and Socket.io.
-I’m also an avid communicator with a background in marketing strategy.

 In my spare time I try to indulge my right-brain by cooking, listening to lofi beats and coming up with wacky tech projects.
 I’m originally from Sweden but don’t worry, I come pre-assembled.